Should I Apply ED2?

 Should I apply Early Decision 2?

-The answer is “yes” if you have a clear second choice school that you are genuinely excited about the prospect of attending.
+If you have a clear second choice school that you are genuinely excited about attending then definitely apply ED2 to this college.
 In general, ED2 gives you a statistically better shot at admission than if you go into the regular decision (RD) pool.
 Although colleges disclose overall ED acceptance rates, almost all do not break out the specific ED1 and ED 2 acceptance rates.
 However, ED2 acceptance rates will be lower vs. ED1 for various reasons, including ED1 athletic recruiting applications.
-But, ED2 acceptance rates are higher than RD acceptance rates.
-Also, if you have applied Early Action (EA) to your clear second favorite choice and they happen to also offer the ED2 round, reach out to the admissions office and request that your application be moved into the ED2 pile.
+But, ED2 acceptance rates are typically higher than RD acceptance rates.

-Mistakes to avoid in the ED2 round:
+Mistakes to avoid in the Early Decision 2 round:

 • Did you overshoot in ED1 by applying to your dream college even though your grades, course rigor, etc. were well below that school’s typical accepted student profile?
 Don’t make this same mistake in ED2 as you are unlikely to be accepted.